kesiev/rewtro/manual/getters.md

   * `keyboard`: it gets the `keyboard` [special object](specialobjects.md).
 It knows which controller buttons the player is hitting.
   * `songRow`: it gets the `songRow` [special object](specialobjects.md).
 It knows what the song player is playing.

-In many cases these getters are not useful alone: they are used together with _subgetters_ that we will see later.
+In many cases these getters are not useful alone: they are used together with _sub-getters_ that we will see later.

 It's time for an example.
 Get ready because this one is not going to be so straightforward.